ZOO-Project/ZOO-Project/docs/services/translation.rst

        done > locale/.cache/my_service_string_to_translate.c

-Then generate the 'messages.po' file based on the Services Provider source code (located in ``service.c`` in this example) using the following command:
+Then generate the ``messages.po`` file based on the Services Provider source code (located in ``service.c`` in this example) using the following command: